 Embrace the Season with Our Guide to Winter Cycling

 The benefits of riding a bicycle for transportation in the city don’t subside during the winter.
 In fact, some may multiply.
-Think zipping past stalled traffic, cruising along less-crowded bike lanes, maintaining fitness year around and enjoying bragging rights for being undaunted by the elements.
+Think zipping past stalled traffic (especially in Midtown Manhattan these days), cruising along less-crowded bike lanes, maintaining fitness year around and enjoying bragging rights for being undaunted by the elements.
 The following tips will help keep your winter ride safe, comfortable and enjoyable.